WARSHIP 2021: Future Technologies in Naval Submarines

 RAdm Keith BECKETT CBE CEng FIMarEST.
 Technical Director of the SDA (Submarine Delivery Agency) as well as Deputy CEO, as well as CSSE (Chief Strategic Systems Executive).
 Promoted to Rear Admiral in November 2014, he has returned to the DE&S to serve as the Chief Strategic Systems Executive and UK project officer for the Polaris Sales Agreement.
 His responsibilities were expanded in December 2015 to incorporate the role of Director Submarine Support within the Submarines Operating Centre.
 Read more...

-Annabelle RANSOME-WILLIAM.
+Annabelle RANSOME-WILLIAMS.
 SSNR Team Leader.
 Has developed teams and ways of working to uplift productivity and performance standards, delivering: Equipment Management services for the Royal Navy; Class Output of T23 and T45 warship availability, and building new capability (people, teams and processes) at the Waterfront.
 In the SSN(R) project, she has set up business-critical activities: identifying and exploiting build and sustainment opportunities.
 Read more...

 Applying Modern Process Automation and Optimisation Tools to the Design of Submarine Structures D. Graham, QinetiQ, UK